williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 ### The Problems

-1. **Assumptions**: This requires assumptions about branch dynamics, ergodicity, equilibrium—assumptions that might not hold
+1. **Assumptions**: This requires assumptions about branch dynamics, ergodicity, equilibrium assumptions that might not hold
 2. **Why it works**: Even if statistical mechanics works, we need to explain why branch measures are related to amplitudes
 3. **Not fundamental**: This feels like adding complexity rather than revealing fundamental principles